russellsch/iroiroiro/docs/design.md

 Requirements Profile T defines latency measurements.
 Color calculation runs outside file I/O. The local coordination wait has a 250 ms total budget, including reservation retries.

-The release build uses one bundled entry point.
 VS Code supplies the extension runtime.
+The installed extension contains project code, project assets, and its manifest.
+Its runtime imports use project modules, the VS Code API, or Node.js built-in modules.

+The extension contains no third-party runtime package, including a package copied into project source or combined with emitted code.
+Local color operations need no additional runtime, command-line tool, companion extension, or account.

+Remote use still needs the applicable VS Code remote environment in Matrix E. These remote prerequisites belong to that environment.
+The coloring extension adds no remote program or service requirement.

-The project uses a locked dependency file and excludes development dependencies from the VSIX.
+The build uses one extension entry module and compiled project modules.
+Build tools stay in development dependencies and outside the VSIX.
+Section 13.4 defines their approved scope.

 ## 13. Verification and delivery